Solar neutrinos with CE$\nu$NS and flavor-dependent radiative corrections: Introduction

 In this paper, we study the impact of SM radiative corrections on the detection of solar neutrinos via CE$\nu$NS at future direct dark matter detection experiments.
 Solar neutrinos are a unique source for CE$\nu$NS because all three flavor components are present in the flux.
 In order to determine the interaction rate of electron, muon, and tau neutrinos, we account for matter effects in both the Earth and the Sun within a full three-flavor neutrino oscillation framework.
 The full three-flavor analysis is necessary, since the cross section is different for each of the three flavors when including radiative corrections.

 We highlight two particular interesting phenomenological implications of radiative corrections in solar neutrino CE$\nu$NS measurements.
 The first is a possible separation of the muon and tau neutrino flavor components of solar flux.
 Previous solar neutrino experiments~\cite{SNO:2011hxd,Super-Kamiokande:2016yck} with neutral current sensitivity utilized cross sections that are the same for muon and tau neutrino flavors.
-This implies that through precise CE$\nu$NS measurements, dark matter experiments would be the first type of solar neutrino experiment that could differentiate between muon and tau flavors by exploiting both the differences in their fluxes and cross sections.
+Therefore through precise CE$\nu$NS measurements, dark matter experiments could differentiate between muon and tau flavors by exploiting both the differences in their fluxes and cross sections.
 The second interesting phenomenological implication is matter-induced oscillation effects, which introduce a day-night asymmetry in the propagation of electron neutrinos in the CE$\nu$NS channel.
 This effect has been measured by Super-Kamoikande using electron-neutrino scattering, but has yet to be studied using a different neutrino detection channel.
 We provide the first estimate of the day-night asymmetry for neutrinos via a channel different from neutrino-electron elastic scattering.

 This paper is organized as follows.
 In Section~\ref{sec:crosssection} we review the CE$\nu$NS cross section with radiative corrections implemented.
 In Section~\ref{sec:matter} we discuss how matter effects, both those in the Sun and Earth, affect neutrino propagation within a three-neutrino framework.
 In Section~\ref{sec:results} we present the results of our analysis, and in Section~\ref{sec:discussion} our discussion and conclusions.